 Despite the overall large study area of the Neuse River basin, the hydraulically separated measure locations that were carried forward in the evaluation process made for efficient plan formulation to identify structural alternatives.
-An overview of specific study areas and their measures that were considered for alternative plan formulation is listed in Table 80.
+An overview of specific study areas and their measures that were considered for alternative plan formulation is shown in Table 50.

 Measure Type

-Location in Basin Channel Bridge/Culvert Clearing and
+Location in Basin Channel Modification Bridge/Culvert Modification Clearing and Snagging

-Modification Modification Snagging

-Wilson, NC - Hominy Swamp Creek ✓ ✓
+Wilson, NC - Hominy Swamp Creek √ ✓

-Raleigh, NC - Crabtree Creek ✓ $\checkmark$ $\checkmark$
+Raleigh, NC - Crabtree Creek √ ✓ √

-Kinston, NC - Neuse River ✓
+Kinston, NC - Neuse River √

-Table 80.
+Table 50.
 Measures Carried Forward to Alternative Plan Formulation